-artvvb Posted July 30 Share Posted July 30 Hi @sfallekgt 2 hours ago, sfallekgt said: Is it true that the data cannot be sent to DDR memory until the entire buffer is full?
+artvvb Posted July 30, 2024 Posted July 30, 2024 Hi @sfallekgt 2 hours ago, sfallekgt said: Is it true that the data cannot be sent to DDR memory until the entire buffer is full?
 I'm curious if there is then a way to reduce the buffer size to provide smaller chunks of data to the PS at a faster rate.
 Yeah, the IP as-is (without modifications) can't forward data to DMA until the buffer is full.
 Alternate hardware designs that can stand in for the AXI IP could handle it though.
 It's most important to use the full 64 bits of the Zynq PS HP slave interfaces, by increasing the DMA's AXI master interface, and to increase the frequencies of the clocks the DMA runs at.
 Consider checking out this under-construction demo which dumps data into a DMA configured for scatter-gather at full speed (the sample rate claimed is 40 MS/s default but can be increased to 100 MS/s by changing ADC clock frequencies).
 For what it's worth, it's marked under construction primarily due to incomplete documentation and some general messiness on the AWG side.
 2 hours ago, sfallekgt said: Also, Im curious about the latency for this process (ADC capture + buffer storage + axi transfer to DDR + DMA access by PS) is known.
 We haven't measured this.
 ADC capture and buffer storage both run very quickly.
 One sample per channel per clock cycle, the time it takes is effectively the actual time it takes to capture however long of a buffer you want, as it's all happening in PL and BRAMs.
 The AXI transfers managed by the DMA and the AXI lite transfers the PS uses to configure IPs in the PL all introduce some overhead - the former can be reduced by the aforementioned DMA throughput improvements.
 Latency through the data path from FPGA I/Os to the DMA is probably just a couple of clock cycles.
-Hope this helps, Arthur Link to comment Share on other sites More sharing options...
+Hope this helps, Arthur

 Recommended Posts